uit-no/hpc-doc/help/faq.rst

 I need Python package X but the one on Stallo is too old or I cannot find it
 ----------------------------------------------------------------------------

-I need a newer version of Scipy, Numpy, etc. Can you install it?

-We often have newer versions of software packages installed which may not be visible with the default user settings.
-Find out more about it here: :doc:`/software/modules`
+You can choose different Python versions with the module system.
+See here: :doc:`/software/modules`

-In cases where this still doesn't solve your problem and you would like to install it yourself, please read the next section below about installing without sudo rights.
+In cases where this still doesn't solve your problem or you would like to install a package yourself, please read the next section below about installing without sudo rights.

 If we don't have it installed, and installing it yourself is not a good solution for you, please contact us and we will do our best to help you.